henryaj/buildgrid/docs/source/installation.rst

    git clone https://gitlab.com/BuildGrid/buildgrid.git && cd buildgrid
    pip3 install --user --editable .

-Additionally, and if your distribution does not already includes it, you may have to adjust your ``PATH``, in ``~/.bashrc``, with:
+Additionally, and if your distribution does not already include it, you may have to adjust your ``PATH``, in ``~/.bashrc``, with:

 .. code-block:: sh